Granola-Team/mina-block-explorer/pull_request_template.md

 ## Issue ticket number and link

-## Checklist before requesting a review
+## Checklist for contributors
 - [ ] I have performed a self-review of my code
+- [ ] I have run tier2 tests locally, and they pass

+## Checklist for reviewers
-- [ ] I have run tier2 test locally, and it passes
+- [ ] I have run tier2 tests locally, and they pass